RDMA network profiles

-This page provides an overview of the Remote Direct Memory Access (RDMA) over Converged Ethernet (RoCE) network profile in Google Cloud.
+This page provides an overview of Remote Direct Memory Access (RDMA) network profiles in Google Cloud.

 Overview

-The RDMA RoCE network profile lets you create a Virtual Private Cloud (VPC) network that provides low-latency, high-bandwidth RDMA communication between the GPUs of VMs that are created in the network by using the RoCE v2 protocol.
-A VPC network that uses the RoCE network profile is called an RoCE VPC network.
+RDMA network profiles let you create Virtual Private Cloud (VPC) networks that provide low-latency, high-bandwidth RDMA communication between the memory or GPUs of VMs that are created in the network.

 Supported zones

-You can only create an RoCE VPC network in a zone where an RoCE network profile is available.
+RDMA network profiles are available in a limited set of zones.
+You can only create a Cloud RDMA or RoCE VPC network in a zone where the corresponding network profile is available.

 Specifications